 The voice is a musical instrument, just like a guitar or violin.
 But we have muscle, ligament, and tissue rather than wood and steel, and knowledge of the parts and function of your vocal instrument is essential for all musicians.

 Understanding how your vocal cords work can help you gain control of your voice and guide you to successfully eliminate vocal issues.

 Here we will discuss where the vocal cords are, how they work to create sound and how to develop balanced singing with proper vocal warmups and vocal exercises.

 Where Are the Vocal Cords?

 The vocal cords are located at the top of your windpipe or trachea.
 The cords are housed in your larynx (also called the "voice box"), which is the bump in the front of your neck that goes up and down when you swallow.

 Note: "vocal cords" and "vocal folds" are used interchangeably in the singing world.
 While "vocal folds" is the more proper term, "vocal cords" is more commonly used.
 You may occasionally see "cords" spelled as "chords" - this is considered incorrect by most voice professionals.

 The thyroid cartilage protects the vocal folds and appears as the "bump" or Adam's Apple in the middle of the neck.
 The Adam's Apple is more pronounced in men because of the protrusion of longer vocal folds.

-The folds sit over the windpipe and open and close from the back, looking like a V in the open position.
+The folds sit over the windpipe and open and close from the back, looking like a V in the open position within the vocal tract.

 Note "Abducted" means the vocal folds are open - "adducted" means they are together and closed.